 It's a privilege happening every year from June to mid-August, when the most famous square of Bologna became an open-air cinema.

-The selection of movies by Cineteca di Bologna goes from classics to cartoons, from documentaries to mainstream, but always with great care.
-All the movies are in original language with subtitles.
+The selection of movies in original language goes from classics to cartoons, from documentaries to mainstream, but always with great care.

 Be sure to arrive early to find a chair or bring it from home.